PawseySC/sc20-gpu-offloading/_episodes/04-profiling.md

 # Profiling

+> ## Where to start?
+> This episode starts in *2_profiling/* directory.
+Decide if you want to work on OpenACC, OpenMP or both and follow the instructions below.
+{: .callout}

 In this section we will use the GNU Gprof performance analysis tool to profile our Laplace code.

 First, the code needs to be compiled with *-pg* and *-g* options.
 This will enable the generation of line-by-line profiling information for gprof.